isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-04-25-post-pioneers-of-the-archives.md

 [^9]:For example, see Lim, J. (Interviewer).
 (2000, May 19).
 Oral history interview with Ng Cheng Onn [Recording no. 002274/17/6].
 Retrieved from National Archives of Singapore website.

-[^10]:Lumps are being eaten out of our history.
-(1953, June 14).
-The Straits Times, p.
+[^10]:[Lumps are being eaten out of our history](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19530614-1.2.57).
+(1953, June 14). *The Straits Times*, p.
 5. Retrieved from NewspaperSG.

 [^11]:Parkinson, C.N.
 (1956, April 19).
-Digging up Malaya’s past will take ten years to complete.
-The Straits Times, p.
+[Digging up Malaya’s past will take ten years to complete](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19560419-1.2.113). *The Straits Times*, p.
 8. Retrieved from NewspaperSG.

 [^12]:Tregonning, K.G.
 (1956, April 23).
-National Archives call.
-The Straits Times, p.
+[National Archives call](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19560423-1.2.99.1). *The Straits Times*, p.
 6. Retrieved from NewspaperSG.

 [^13]:For instance, see Tregonning, K.G.
 (1961, October).
-An archival system for Singapore.
-Majallah Perpustakaan Singapura, 1 (2), 53–54.
+An archival system for Singapore. *Majallah Perpustakaan Singapura, 1* (2), 53–54.
 (Microfilm no.: NL27804)

 [^14]:The Toyo Bunko, or “Oriental Library”, is the largest Asian-studies library in Japan.

 [^15]:Tregonning mentions this in his interview.
 See Lim, J.
 (Interviewer).
-(2003, July 31).
-Oral history interview with K.G.
-Tregonning [Transcript of recording no. 002783/6/5, pp. 55-56].
+(2003, July 31). *[Oral history interview with K.G.
+Tregonning](https://www.nas.gov.sg/archivesonline/Flipviewer/publish/b/bb5238fa-115e-11e3-83d5-0050568939ad-OHC002783_005/web/html5/index.html?launchlogo=tablet/OralHistoryInterviews_brandingLogo_.png&pn=5)* [Transcript of recording no. 002783/6/5, pp. 55-56].
 Retrieved from National Archives of Singapore website.

-[^16]:Verhoeven, F. R. J. (1967).
-Singapore: The national archives and records management, 15 April–14 August 1967.
+[^16]:Verhoeven, F. R. J. (1967). *[Singapore: The national archives and records management, 15 April–14 August 1967](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=4401241)*.
 Paris: UNESCO (Call no.: RCLOS 025.171095957 VER)

 [^17]:Details of the archives’ expansion can be traced through the National Archives and Records Centre’s annual reports, in particular the 1969, 1970, 1973, 1976 and 1984 issues.
 (Microfilm nos.: NL26798, NL26799 and NL26699).

-[^18]:Annual report of National Archives and Records Centre 1970, 1971, p.
+[^18]:*Annual report of National Archives and Records Centre 1970 – 1971,* p.
 8. The lack of a conservation unit was reported as an urgent priority action item on p.
 11 of Verhoeven’s report.

 [^19]:Anuar, H. (1970, July).
 Current research resources on Southeast Asia in the National Library and the National Archives and Records Centre, and an account of the bibliographical project in progress. *Southeast Asian Archives, 3*, 30–33.
 (Microfilm no.: NL27911).